jacoscaz/treesandrobots.github.io/fitness.md

 <aside markdown="1">
 Whereas this routine mostly focuses on sandbags, some variations require kettlebells.
-Needless to say, most things will break when impacted by a a kettlebell unintentionally propelled into the air due to grip failure.
+Needless to say, most things will break when impacted by a kettlebell unintentionally propelled into the air due to grip failure.
-Be careful!
+**Be careful!**
 </aside>

 [g1]: https://journal.crossfit.com/article/what-is-fitness